ghiscoding/slickgrid-universal/packages/common/README.md

 ## Common Filters/Editors/Extensions/Services
 #### @slickgrid-universal/common

-This package is regrouping the most common features or pieces that could be used by any other Framework (it is framework agnostic).
-It includes all Editors, Filters, Extensions and Services as can be seen below.
+This package is regrouping the most common features, extensions, interfaces that can be used by other Frameworks (it is framework agnostic).
+It includes all Editors, Filters, Formatters, Grouping, Extensions and Services as can be seen below.

 ### Installation
 Go to the root of the repo and follow the instructions provided in the main [README](https://github.com/ghiscoding/slickgrid-universal#installation)

 ### What is included?
 - **Aggregators** (min, max, avg, sum, ...)
-- **Editors** (input, singleSelect, multipleSelect, date, slider, ...)
-- **Filters** (input, singleSelect, multipleSelect, date, slider, ...)
+- **Editors & Filters** (input, singleSelect, multipleSelect, date, slider, ...)
+- **Extensions** (SlickGrid 3rd party controls/plugins)
 - **Formatters** (date formats, decimal, dollars, percent, bold, checkmark, ...)
-- **Extensions** (SlickGrid 3rd party controls/plugins)
 - **Grouping** Formatters (min, max, avg, sum, ...)
+- **Services** (filter, sort, grid state, ...)
 - **SortComparers** (date, numeric, string, ...)
-- **Services** (filter, sort, grid state, ...)